 Another reason why it’s so special is that there is a coral reef in Tayrona Park with over 110 coral species.
 That is a great experience for all adventure tours lovers that would love to try some snorkelling in those crystal waters.

-What to see & do in Tayrona National Park, Colombia?
+Things to do in Tayrona National Park, Colombia

 You’ll find the best accommodation at Ecohabs Tayrona, located on Cañaveral beach.
 The bungalows are constructed from native wood and palm leaves, mimicking the dwellings of the Tairona tribes.
 The larger eco habs can accommodate up to 4 people, while the smaller eco-habs are located closer to the beach.
-All bungalows are nature oriented and eco friendly.
+All bungalows are nature-oriented and eco friendly.
 You might enjoy various spa treatments as a guest.
-Perfect destination for your honeymoon in Colombia!
+The perfect destination for your honeymoon in Colombia!

-Ecohabs have great location as you can easily get to the East and the West part of the park from there.
-If you want to swim you can visit La Piscinita, famous part of Tayrona beach area which is adapted for swimming.
-If you are looking for even more nature oriented experiences you can spend a night in a hummock under the stars or in a tent.
+Ecohabs have a great location as you can easily get to the East and the West part of the park from there.
+If you want to swim you can visit La Piscinita, a famous part of the Tayrona beach area which is adapted for swimming.
+If you are looking for even more nature-oriented experiences you can spend a night in a hammock under the stars or in a tent.

-The best time to visit Tayrona National Park, Colombia is all year round!
+The best time to visit Colombia (Tayrona National Park) is all year round!
 The high season however is Dec.-Feb., so you may want to avoid higher prices and visit anytime between Feb. and Dec.
-It’s near the equator and on the Caribbean, so the weather is usually wonderful.
+It’s near the equator and in the Caribbean, so the weather is usually wonderful.
 From time to time the park closes for maintenance so please check the dates to make sure you can visit it during your holidays.